An old trader once told me, "Trading is the hardest easy money you'll ever make."

 A bigger problem is that there's really no way to know when the VIX is high enough to signal a bottom.
 In hindsight -- days or weeks after the bottom is in place -- it's easy to spot the spike in the VIX that signaled the bottom.
 But we have to make trades in real time, so we need a real-time trade signal from volatility.
 And if we want to beat the market, we need to have signals for individual stocks.

 ITV is my solution to both of those problems.

 For the technically inclined, ITV is basically a stochastic indicator of lows and can be found for any stock or ETF.
 That solves the first problem with VIX, because ITV pinpoints individual buying opportunities.

 Adding a moving average (MA) solves the second problem.
 High volatility indicates fear, and we expect fear to rise as prices fall.
 When ITV rises above its MA, fear is rising.
 The buy signal comes when ITV falls back below its MA.
 We won't catch the exact bottom with this tool, but we should catch a large part of the uptrend while avoiding stocks that languish at low levels.

 The chart below shows ITV applied to the Wilshire 5000 index, which is among the broadest measures of the stock market.

 ITV is bearish when the volatility indicator (the grey line) is above its moving average (the green dashed line).
-Currently, volatility is higher than average, which is consistent with a declining market.
+We can see that in October 2016, volatility was higher than average, which is consistent with a declining market.

-I've continued to use ITV successfully to time put selling opportunities for the bonus trades.
-I also use the indicator to help select my regular weekly Income Trader recommendations.
+I've continued to use ITV successfully to time put selling opportunities for the bonus trades, but I also use the indicator to help select my regular weekly Income Trader recommendations.
 Since 2013, of the weekly trades I've recommended, 90.9% have been winners.